mikelone/Miscellaneous-Python-scripts/README.md

 this is the a simple communication script between python host to a serial device

 used this to read information from a GPS device which uses baudrate 9600 ..

+###yahooUS_finance.py

+shows 4 graphs of shocks from yahoo finance. shows the difference between the Dow and gold and the US dollar power shares.

 ##How to run the file